Press Play To Discover What Is Obstructive Sleep Apnea Is All About

 Central Sleep Apnea

-The first type is central sleep apnea.
-This type occurs when the brain doesn't send proper signals that tell you to breathe.
+This type of sleep apnea occurs when the brain doesn't send proper signals that tell you to breathe.
 Fortunately central sleep apnea is uncommon and is detected in the sleep test.

 Obstructive Sleep Apnea

 When this happens the lungs have the impossible task of trying to move air in and out.
 The brain is alerted that carbon dioxide levels are increasing and oxygen levels are dropping.
 Immediate action is needed!
 You can live about 3 weeks without food, about 3 days without water, but only about 3 minutes without oxygen!
-Thus your brain alerts you and you come out of the stage of sleep you were in just enough to move your tongue and save your life.
-You then go back to stage 1 of sleep--you may never get to stage 5 of REM (rapid eye movement) sleep.
+Thus your brain alerts you, you have an arousal from sleep, and you come out of the stage of sleep you were in just enough to open your airway and save your life.
+You don't go back to the stage of sleep you were in when the event occurred, you go back to stage 1 of sleep--you may never get to stage 5 of REM (rapid eye movement) sleep if this happens a lot.
+Some patients have this happen every minute during what they think is sleep!!

 This can happen as often as 100 times every hour for 10 seconds at a time!
 And the average obstruction lasts 30 seconds!
 Obstructive sleep apnea is serious.
 This kind of low quality sleep will certainly cause health issues and quality of life will suffer because of it.

 Not all snoring is from sleep apnea.
-Just because someone snores doesn't mean that they have obstructive sleep apnea…But 70% of those who snore have obstructive sleep apnea .
+Just because someone snores doesn't mean that they have obstructive sleep apnea…But a very high percentage of those who snore have obstructive sleep apnea--maybe 70-90% .
 Proper sleep testing is the only way to be sure.

 Who Gets Sleep Apnea

-Obstructive sleep apnea treatment can involve lifestyle changes, surgery, a machine to keep your airway open (CPAP, BiPAP, AutoPAP), or a simple oral appliance worn in your mouth at night to keep your jaw and tongue forward during sleep known as a mandibular advancement device (MAD).
+Obstructive sleep apnea treatment can involve lifestyle changes, surgery, a CPAP machine to keep your airway open, or a simple oral device worn in your mouth at night to keep your jaw and tongue forward during sleep known as a mandibular advancement device (MAD).

 You need to be tested.
 A person with obstructive sleep apnea will lose an average of 8 to 10 years off their life!